 Over time, the Canadian government proposed bills to deploy the Digital Charter, which outlines fundamental principles relating to digital privacy.
 First, it introduced Bill C-11 in 2020, which has since been revoked, and Bill C-27, introduced in 2022, which is to enact the Consumer Privacy Protection Act (CPPA).

 Today, we’ll present key provisions of PIPEDA and the changes proposed in CPPA.
 We’ll also show you how the laws can impact your digital strategy, including how you collect analytics data.

 PIPEDA is the Canadian federal privacy law seeking to protect consumers’ privacy rights.

 PIPEDA originally went into effect in 2000.
 Since then, it has been modified several times, with the most significant changes introduced in 2015.
 The amendment, known as the Digital Privacy Act, included mandatory breach notification requirements and enhanced the powers of Canada’s Privacy Commissioner.

-This means that if your business offers products or services to Canadian residents, it’s subject to the act.
+This means that if your business is located outside Canada but offers products or services to Canadian residents, PIPEDA applies to it.

 But there are some exceptions.
 Organizations outside PIPEDA’s scope include: